-Outside Director Compensation
+Independent Director Compensation

-Outside Directors of the Company are currently paid a director's fee of \$36,000 per year (\$3,000 monthly) by the Company for their services and are reimbursed for their expenses in attending Board and committee meetings.
+Outside Directors of the Company are currently paid a director's fee of \$43,200 per year (\$3,600 monthly) by the Company for their services and are reimbursed for their expenses in attending Board and committee meetings.
 An additional director fee of \$750 is paid to each director for each day of attendance at certain management meetings and each day of attendance at audit committee meetings.
-Each Outside Director is provided with an automatic annual grant of stock options to purchase 1,000 shares of Class A common stock.
-In 2022, each Outside Director was also granted additional stock options to purchase 6,000 shares of Class A common stock.
+Each Outside Director is provided with an annual grant of either stock options to purchase 1,000 shares of Class A common stock or 1,000 restricted stock units, at their election.
+In 2023, each Outside Director was also granted additional stock options to purchase 7,000 shares of Class A common stock.
 Upon retirement from the Board, each Outside Director will receive "retirement compensation" equal to one month director's fee for every year of service.

-Delinguent Section 16(a) Reports
+Delinquent Section 16(a) Reports